Pregnancy and Miscarriage

-Spotting and mild discomfort are common symptoms after a miscarriage.
-If you have heavy bleeding, fever, chills or pain, contact your health care provider right away.
+Bleeding and mild discomfort are common symptoms after a miscarriage.
+If you have heavy bleeding with fever, chills, or pain, contact your health care provider right away.
 These may be signs of an infection.

 Can I Get Pregnant Following a Miscarriage?

 Yes.
 At least 85% of women who have miscarriages have subsequent normal pregnancies and births.
 Having a miscarriage does not necessarily mean you have a fertility problem.
 On the other hand, about 1%-2% of women may have repeated miscarriages (three or more).
 Some researchers believe this is related to an autoimmune response.

 If you've had two miscarriages in a row, you should stop trying to conceive, use a form of birth control, and ask your health care provider to perform diagnostic tests to determine the cause of the miscarriages.

 How Long Will I Have to Wait Before I Can Try Again?

 Discuss the timing of your next pregnancy with your health care provider.
 Some health care providers recommend waiting a certain amount of time (from one menstrual cycle to 3 months) before trying to conceive again.
 To prevent another miscarriage, your health care provider may recommend treatment with progesterone, a hormone needed for implantation and early support of a pregnancy in the uterus.